emcconville/wand/docs/guide/install.rst

 Install Wand on Alpine
 ----------------------

-Wand can be installed on Alpine Linux with `pip`, but due to the security nature of Alpine, :envvar:`MAGICK_HOME` must be defined before running any Wand applications.
+Wand can be installed on Alpine Linux with :program:`pip`, but due to the security nature of Alpine, :envvar:`MAGICK_HOME` must be defined before running any Wand applications.

 .. sourcecode:: console